 The days are shorter and snow is falling over our mountains but that doesn’t mean hiking has to stop.
-Get yourself a pair of Kahtoola MICROspikes!
-A small, lightweight traction device you put over your boot, microspikes are a must-have addition to your winter hiking gear giving you grip to safely hike on snow and ice.
+Get yourself a pair of crampons like Kahtoola MICROspikes!
+A small, lightweight traction device you put over your boot, crampons are a must-have addition to your winter hiking gear giving you grip to safely hike on snow and ice.

 What are microspikes?

-The word microspikes is commonly used to refer to medium-traction devices for securely walking on snow and ice, but it’s originally from Kahtoola’s trademarked product MICROspikes®.
+The word microspikes is commonly used to refer to medium-traction devices for securely walking on snow and ice, but it’s originally from Kahtoola’s trademarked product MICROspikes®, which are simply a type of crampon.
 As Kahtoola states on their website, they are “stainless steel spikes and welded chains tough enough to handle any adventure, they are now designed with an integrated toe bale and reinforced eyelets, allowing for a 50% lower profile elastomer harness.”